javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/article.md

 To understand what's going on, let's first discuss what a "variable" technically is.

-In Javascript, every running function, code block and the script as a whole have an associated object named *Lexical Environment*.
+In JavaScript, every running function, code block and the script as a whole have an associated object named *Lexical Environment*.

 The Lexical Environment object consists of two parts: